-Let’s emphasize, that this access option is possible only from non-static code, i.e. method or block, which is without static modifier.
+Let’s emphasize that this access option is possible only from non-static code, i.e. method or code block, which is thus without the static modifier.

-Except for retrieving of the value of one field, we can use the reserved word this for modification of the field.
+Besides for retrieval of the value of a field, we can use the reserved word this for modification of the field.

-E.g., let’s declare a method MakeOlder(), which will be called every year on the date of the birthday of our pet and this method will increment the age with one year:
+E.g., let’s declare a method MakeOlder(), which will be called every year on the date of the birthday of our pet, and then increments the age with one year: